 - Aimed at people with little or no previous knowledge of the EU including high school groups.

-- Comprises of a general talk on the EU (in the language of the group where possible) followed by a question and answer session.
+- About the role of the European Commission as the political executive of the EU (in the language of the group where possible) followed by a question and answer session.

 - Lasts 90 minutes.